Table of Contents

 It is necessary to separate these contaminants from the pyrolysis oil before resale.

-The sticky nature of carbon-based sludge makes filtration of pyrolysis oil through traditional filter media highly difficult.
+The sticky nature of carbon-based sludge makes the filtration of pyrolysis oil through traditional filter media highly difficult.
 A 2-phase self-cleaning disc-stack centrifuge handles the separation of the sludge quite easily.

 Dolphin centrifuge has supplied pyrolysis oil centrifuges for several domestic and international customers.
 The results of our field implementation of the centrifuges have been extremely promising.